lfedgeai/AegisEdgeAI/blog.md

 For our Smart Checkout rollout, Phase 2 is critical.
 The policy demands that administrator actions and deployment systems originate physically from within Noida.

 - **Human Authorization:** A DevSecOps administrator, using a unified Identity and Access Management (IAM) platform, must use a FIDO2 (Fast Identity Online 2) key for phish-resistant MFA.
 This is combined with a TPM-based device health attestation and a Verifiable Geo-Fence proving their physical location is in Noida.
 - **Secure Pull Request & Git Push:** The administrator's git push (following an approved Pull Request (PR)) is now protected by a mutually authenticated mTLS connection.
 Both their Git client and the Git server use a high-assurance, TPM-based SVID that includes a verifiable geolocation claim.
-This advanced capability, going beyond current SPIFFE/SPIRE standards, is being developed in collaborative efforts like the Internet Engineering Task Force (IETF) draft on Verifiable Geo-Fence and the Linux Foundation's AegisEdgeAI project.
+This advanced capability, going beyond current SPIFFE/SPIRE standards, is being developed in collaborative efforts like the Internet Engineering Task Force (IETF) draft on Verifiable Geo-Fence and the Linux Foundation's AegisSovereignAI project.
 - **Context-Aware Policy Enforcement:** When the CI runner (attesting its own identity and host via SPIFFE/SPIRE and a TPM check) requests secrets from HashiCorp Vault, it's integrated with Istio Ingress Gateway.
 Istio ingress gateway then makes fine-grained authorization decisions based on the runner's SVID claims, including its integrity and geo-location.
 This means:

   - **ALLOW** production secrets IF the SVID belongs to smart-checkout-runner AND the host is from a trusted geo-location (e.g., within India).